slackapi/deno-slack-api/docs/triggers/scheduled-trigger.md

 ## Scheduled Triggers

-A Scheduled trigger is a Trigger that activates on a set schedule, defined by a `schedule` parameter object.
-A Scheduled Trigger includes the common Trigger attributes along with a required schedule parameter:
+A Scheduled Trigger is a Trigger that activates on a set schedule, defined by a `schedule` parameter object.
+A Scheduled Trigger includes the common Trigger attributes along with a required `schedule` parameter:

 | Parameter name  | Required?     | Description                                                          |
 | ----------------|:-------------:| ---------------------------------------------------------------------|
 | `schedule`        | No            | Contains information about the Trigger schedule            |

-### Schedule Object
+### Schedule Configuration

 The `schedule` object can take the shape of either a Single Occurrence schedule or a Recurring Schedule.
 A Single occurrence schedule is a schedule which will only activate one time, a recurring schedule sets a schedule that will repeat on the schedule.